 Dr. Sharp attended to his patients with horse and buggy in his early days in Tilbury.
 In his spare time, he enjoyed lawn bowling and curling.

 Dr. Sharp died on the 22nd of August, 1927 at his residence on Canal Street.
 Out of respect for the doctor, who had cared for the citizens of Tilbury and the surrounding area without interruption for nearly 35 years, the merchants closed their businesses for the afternoon.
-Dr. Sharp was buried at the Maple Leaf Cemetery in Tilbury.
 Mrs. Sharp died in Chatham on August 13th, 1933 as a result of a car accident.
 Dr. and Mrs. Sharp were buried at Maple Leaf Cemetery in Tilbury.

 *Dr. Sharp’s daughter Helen Anna Sharp became a teacher.
 She married Dr. Donald Marshall MacPherson.
 Dr. MacPherson joined the medical practice of Dr. Morris Sharp in August of 1926.